What USA Foreign Policy Should Be

 We can boil down all these objectives into a simple governing philosophy— our enemies should fear us, and our friends should love us.

-Whether we are dealing with old issues like how to work with international organizations like the United Nations, European Union and NATO or how to support struggling former countries of the Soviet Union transition towards democracy; Or whether we are dealing with new initiatives like addressing the People’s Republic of China stripping away freedoms in Hong Kong and stealing territory in the South China Sea or Russian President Vladimir Putin invading a sovereign country like Ukraine.
+Whether we are dealing with old issues like how to work with international organizations like the United Nations, European Union and NATO or how to support struggling former countries of the Soviet Union transition towards democracy or preventing simmering conflicts from turning into World War 3; Or whether we are dealing with new initiatives like addressing the People’s Republic of China stripping away freedoms in Hong Kong and stealing territory in the South China Sea or Russian President Vladimir Putin invading a sovereign country like Ukraine.
 If our president occupying the White House in Washington, DC or our Secretary of State running the State Department manages these issues with the philosophy of having our enemies fear us and our friends love us, we will honor our values and achieve our national interests.

 America needs to achieve in our own country the values that undergird our foreign policy.

 USA foreign policy will be affected by the New Cold War with the Chinese Government in which we are currently locked.
 This New Cold War is happening at a time when U.S. economic and military dominance is no longer guaranteed.
 The winner of this New Cold War will be determined by whoever becomes the global leader in advanced technology – this is why tech is important.
 Our economy, way of life and success as a nation has been based on the U.S. being the global leader in advanced technology since the end of the Second World War and maintaining this position is also no longer guaranteed.